Epilepsy and driving: Flying

 While most places allow people with their seizures under control to drive a car, laws regarding the operation of an airplane generally are much more strict.
 In the United States, the Federal Aviation Administration often prohibits anyone with epilepsy from being issued a pilot's license, even if the seizures are controlled by a medication or have completely ceased.
 The only epilepsy patients who may be issued a license are those who have had seizures during childhood, but have been seizure-free since, and have a normal EEG.
 Those with Rolandic seizures may be allowed to fly if they are seizure-free for at least four years.
 Children who have had a febrile seizure prior to the age of five may fly if they are off of all seizure medication for at least three years.
 Regardless, all medical records must be submitted to the FAA.

 As of 2017, normally, if a person is taking medications for epilepsy, and is free of seizures for five full years, and wishes to obtain a pilot's license for a large aircraft, including any jet, they must then work with their physician and neurologist to wean themselves, and go off the medications.
 Once the medications have been stopped, if they remain seizure-free for another five full years, they may apply.
 In any case, the full medical records are reviewed by the FAA, who has the final call and the sole discretion to make modifications and exceptions (Interview with representative of FAA at General Wayne Downing Peoria International Airport).

-Accidents caused by a seizure while driving
+Collisions caused by a seizure while driving

 A study conducted by the National Center for Health Statistics found that fatalities caused by seizures that occurred while driving were relatively rare, resulting in less than 0.2% of all traffic-related fatalities in the years 1995–97.
+Drivers who experience seizures were more than twice as likely to be involved in a fatal traffic collision than drivers with heart disease and almost five times as likely to be in a fatal wreck as someone with diabetes.

+When the person is driving when they have caused multiple wrecks or been ordered not to drive, criminal charges can result.
+Examples include: